-- We ask all school parents to actively participate in our recess yard coverage during the school year. - A yard duty schedule and sign-up for the current school year are available on the school website on the Parent Portal. - As part of our school-parent partnership, each family must cover lunch recess for three dates for one enrolled child or four dates for two or more enrolled children during the current school year. - If you cannot fulfill this obligation, an 'opt-out' fee is available and must be paid at the beginning of the new school year. - On your scheduled yard duty day, please report (rain or shine) to the school office, sign in by 11:50 AM, and pick up a recess lanyard. - Yard duty ends at 1:10 p.m. at the last afternoon recess bell. - The playground supervisor will meet you outside on the blacktop. - You must find a replacement if you cannot come to Yard Duty on your date. - A substitute list is available in emergencies, and any parent who needs coverage is responsible for contacting the subs to obtain coverage. - If you do not show up for your scheduled Yard Duty or find a replacement, the administration will reschedule you on an 'open' slot on a future date.
+- We ask all school parents to actively participate in our recess yard coverage during the school year. - A yard duty schedule and sign-up for the current school year are available on the school website on the Parent Portal. - As part of our school-parent partnership, each family must cover lunch recess for three dates for one enrolled child or four dates for two or more enrolled children during the current school year, with at least one date in each trimester. - If you cannot fulfill this obligation, an 'opt-out' fee is available and must be paid at the beginning of the new school year. - On your scheduled yard duty day, please report (rain or shine) to the school office, sign in by 11:45 AM, pick up a recess lanyard, and go to cafeteria doors. - Yard duty ends at 1:15 p.m. at the last afternoon recess bell. - If you cannot come to Yard Duty on your chosen date, you must contact the Yard Duty coordinator and try to find a replacement.
+A substitute list is available for emergencies. - If you do not show up for your scheduled Yard Duty or find a replacement, you will be charged \$75 per trimester.